-- Residential lots are to be used only for single family site-built residential purposes
+- Residential lots are to be used only for single family site-built residential purposes.
+(No mobile, manufactured homes.)

-- The area under the roof of a single family dwelling, including porches and garages, must be 2,000 roofed sq. ft. or more.
+- The area under the roof of a single family site built dwelling, including porches and garages, must be 2,000 sq. ft. or more.

-- No manufacturing, commercial or business use other than arts, crafts or professions operated solely by people occupying the residence are allowed.
+- No commercial purposes other than business use operated by people occupying the residence which retains the rural residential zoning

-- No gas or oil drilling or mining, gravel or quarry operation is permitted; or any offensive activity, condition, or pollution which may become a nuisance
+- No offensive activity, condition, or pollution which may become a nuisance.

 TGIA Office/Information Center – The Tierra Grande Association office distributes information about Tierra Grande and the region through its website and Administrative Office.